dnmfarrell/perltricks-static/content/article/getting-started-with-xs.md

 ### Components

-There are three basic components needed to write an xsub.
+There are a few basic components needed to write an xsub.
 The first is a Perl module that will provide the namespace for any XS functions.
 This is all that's
 needed: